jgyates/genmon/README.md

         example to issue the command "status" you would enter the "generator: status" at the ">" prompt when running ClientInterface.py.

+        The genmon.py appplication supports a a socket interface for communication with exeternal applications.
+In addition the the above mentioned ClientInterface.py application, genmon.py supports communicating via the socket interface so the application and generator can be monitored by network monitoring tools like Nagios.
+        The program check_monitor_system.py can be used with as a Nagios Plugin to monitor genmon.py.
+See https://www.nagios.org/ for Nagios details.

     server/genserv.py (optional)
         genserv.py is a python application that uses the Flask library/framework.
         (http://flask.pocoo.org/).
 This approach allows a quick and simple python socket